June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 <img src="images/RunOnce_File_Location.PNG" alt="RunOnce" class="inline" width="500"/>

-During your lab, you should save your work to C: \ temp.
+During your lab, you should save your work to **C:\temp**.
 This is a folder stored locally on the computer you are working on.
-Since it's the same machine you're working on, ArcGIS Pro can easily and quickly access and save files in this folder.
-However, lab computers are accessed by multiple users.
+Since it's the same machine you're working on, ArcGIS Pro can easily and quickly access and save files in this folder.  **However**, lab computers are accessed by multiple users.
 A single computer in room 115 might have 20-30 different students accessing it (in person or remotely) in a given week.
 Each time a new user logs on, the C:/temp folder is at risk for being overwritten.

+### Steps for Saving to H:/

-Therefore, it is **EXTREMELY IMPORTANT** that you save your work elsewhere before you log off.
-When you sign up for your Geography lab account, your account will be given server space, known as your H:/ drive folder; we recommend you save your work here.
+It is **EXTREMELY IMPORTANT** that you save your work elsewhere before you log off.
+When you sign up for your Geography lab account, you will be given server space known as your **H:/** drive folder; you should save your work here.
 To do so, follow these steps:

-* Save your Map document and close ArcGIS Pro or any other software you may be using (Word, Excel, etc. ...)
+**1**{: .label .label-red } Save your Map document and close ArcGIS Pro or any other software you may be using (Word, Excel, etc. ...)
-* Launch My Computer, and navigate to C: \ temp
-* From the top menu, Edit >Select All to select all files inside of C: \ temp
-* From the top menu, Edit > Co py to Folder and select H: \ from the window.
-Click Copy
+**2**{: .label .label-red } Launch My Computer, and navigate to C:\temp **3**{: .label .label-red } Right click on your lab folder in C:\temp and select "Copy" **4**{: .label .label-red } Navigate to **H:/** and past your lab folder here

+### Steps for Retrieving from H:/

 When you come back next time to complete the assignment, you will transfer the files in the reverse direction.
 This is because the H:/ drive is stored on a networked server, not the local machine, and so your machine would work very slowly if you try to work directly from the H:/ drive.
 To transfer your files:

-* Log in
+**1**{: .label .label-red } Log in
-* Use My Computer to find C: \ temp and delete all the files you find there since they are most likely not yours
+**2**{: .label .label-red } Use My Computer to find C:\temp and delete all the files you find there since they are most likely not yours
-* Navigate to your H drive, select your current lab's folder , and copy it to C: \ temp
-* Resume your work
+**3**{: .label .label-red } Navigate to your H drive, select your current lab's folder , and copy it to C: \ temp **4**{: .label .label-red } Resume your work

-## Your own Computer
+## Saving on Your own Computer

-You can handle things however you like
+You can handle things however you like.
+You don't have to worry about someone overwriting or deleting your work because only you have access to your system.
+However, you should consider using a remote backup like google drive for current and completed assignments.

-## Remote backup and Collaboration
+## Remote Backup and Collaboration

 I suggest folks use a cloud based service (google drive, dropbox etc.) to back up their work.
 This is good practice in general and might be worthwhile for you beyond GIS.
 Using a cloud based service will make it easier to share data/work with group members when it comes time to work on your final projects.